 - cirrhosis (scarring of the liver) or heavy drinking

 - autoimmune disease, such as primary biliary cirrhosis

 - some medications

 - Gilbert syndrome — a liver disorder causing an increase in bilirubin

 Jaundice can also result from a blockage beyond the liver, caused by:

 - pancreatic, liver or gallbladder cancer

 - obstruction of the biliary tract

-Your doctor will talk to you, examine your abdomen for painful areas and ask about your symptoms.
-With jaundice you may have:
+Your doctor will talk to you, examine your abdomen and ask about your symptoms.

-Your doctor may order blood and urine tests to check your level of bilirubin.
+Your doctor may order blood and urine tests to check your level of bilirubin and assess the health of your liver.
 They may also order an ultrasound scan to check for obstructions or signs of liver and pancreatic disease.
 In some cases, your doctor may request a liver biopsy to confirm liver disease.